Table of Contents:

 Click here for the Google map of the day’s route.

-A short break at Sheffield, where I stopped for a coffee and a mini cherry pie at the Sheffield Pie Shop while watching the steady stream of customers picking up their favourites.
-(Unsurprisingly, not a lot of veggie options available!)
+I took a short break in Sheffield, where I stopped for a coffee and a mini cherry pie at the Sheffield Pie Shop while watching the steady stream of customers picking up their favourites.
+(Unsurprisingly, not a lot of veggie options are available!)
 Then it was back on the saddle on State Highway (SH) 73 all the way to Springfield.
-Early afternoon traffic was a bit heavier but the paved shoulder made a difference.
+Early afternoon traffic was a bit heavier, but the paved shoulder made a difference.

 There isn’t a lot in Springfield- but there is a decent cafe/restaurant and a convenience store where you can find what you need – and like most hostels, Smylie’s had a fully-equipped kitchen for travellers so inclined.
 I chose the restaurant option and headed to The Yello Shack across the road to see what they might have for a vegetarian.
 For the one and only time of the trip, I would order the most typical NZ veggie option – the quiche!
-And since I was still learning the Kiwi coffee lingo, the server was kind enough to make it all clear for me.
-From this point on I knew that what I wanted was a Flat White .
+And since I was still learning the Kiwi coffee lingo, the server was kind enough to make it all clear to me.
+From then on, I knew that I wanted a Flat White.

-Not yet mentioned is the Highlight of any visit to Springfield – the three-meter high psychedelic pink donut which celebrates the connection between this place on the map and Homer Simpson’s hometown a half a world away.
+Not yet mentioned is the Highlight of any visit to Springfield – the three-meter-high psychedelic pink donut which celebrates the connection between this place on the map and Homer Simpson’s hometown half a world away.
 I had a “Duh” moment of my own when it took me a couple of walks past the monument to finally realize the connection.

-This morning, as I took a break from uploading images and writing text for this post, Viggo (our dog) and I went for our morning Riverdale ramble and what should we see but this proof that the wit and wisdom of Homer Simpson is recognized the world over!
+This morning, as I took a break from uploading images and writing the text for this post, Viggo (our dog) and I went for our morning ramble in Toronto’s Riverdale neighbourhood and what should we see but this – proof that the wit and wisdom of Homer Simpson is recognized the world over!